 Mod Podge is both a brand of glue as well as a type of glue (in my opinion).
 Its the Kleenex of decoupage glue.
 It is both a glue and sealer.

 It is used when you want to attach something as well as on top of it to seal it.
-Mod Podge is water based.
-The original mod podge is not water resistant, but they have a dishwasher safe variant along with many different types.
-Amy, over at Mod Podge Rock has a great guide on all the different types and what they are use for.
+Mod Podge is water-based.
+The original mod podge is not water-resistant, but they have a dishwasher-safe variant along with many different types.
+Amy, over at Mod Podge Rock has a great guide on all the different types and what they are used for.

 Projects We've used Mod Podge

 Spray adhesive is a glue that comes in a spray can.
-It can be as versatile as tacky glue or hot glue.
+It can be as versatile as any liquid glue (tacky glue or hot glue).

-It can be applied on larger areas of paper or cardboard.
+It can be applied to large areas of paper or cardboard.
 This can also be useful when needing to reposition a picture or something you might have placed.

-Like many aerosol spraying material, its important to have good ventilation.
+Like many aerosol spraying materials, it's important to have good ventilation.

 Projects We've Used Spray Glue

 Super glue is a super strong glue.
 It dries clear and within a few seconds of application.
-This is a great glue for many material including metal, wood, stone, plastic, glass, and paper.
+This is a great glue for any material including metal, wood, stone, plastic, glass, and paper.